groc-prog/nx-plugins/README.md

 - `nx run <project>:update`: Updates dependencies in the project.
 If you want to update multiple dependencies, you can separate them with a comma.
 - `nx run <project>:install`: Installs all dependencies in the project from the `poetry.lock` file.
 - `nx run <project>:lock`: Locks all dependencies in the project to the `poetry.lock` file.

+> **Note**: If you have a shared virtual environment, all of the above commands will also affect the `pyproject.toml` and `poetry.lock` files in the root of your workspace.

 ### Development, testing and building applications